Cheesa: Solo career

 The Voice provided Cheesa her first experience performing as a solo artist, and since the season's end she has continued to develop her solo career.
-In a collaboration with fellow Filipina vocalist Charice, Cheesa released her single, "I'm Not Perfect (feat.
-Charice)" on September 6, 2012.
-The soulful power ballad advocating self-acceptance reached #1 in Asia and #12 on the US Pop iTunes Chart.
-Following the success of her single, Cheesa released her debut studio album, "Naked," on April 30, 2013.
-Included on the album are "I'm Not Perfect" and a dubstep rendition of Britney Spears's "Toxic."
+In a collaboration with fellow Filipino vocalist Charice, Cheesa released the single "I'm Not Perfect" on September 6, 2012.
+The soulful ballad advocating self-acceptance reached number one in Asia and number 12 on the US Pop iTunes Chart.
+Following the success of her single, Cheesa released her debut studio album Naked on April 30, 2013.
+Included on the album are "I'm Not Perfect" and a dubstep rendition of Britney Spears' "Toxic".

 Management

-Cheesa is a member of, and managed by, The Assembly Entertainment, a Los Angeles-based music production and artist management company that has worked with the likes of Charice, Jordan Pruitt, Melanie Fiona, David Foster, and Darkchild.
+Cheesa is a member of, and managed by, the Assembly Entertainment, a Los Angeles-based music production and artist management company that has worked with the likes of Charice, Jordan Pruitt, Melanie Fiona, David Foster, and Darkchild.